-Specifics on all of these funding strategies will be outlined in the forthcoming budget recommendation this December.
+Specifics on all of these funding strategies were outlined in the budget recommendation approved by Council in March 2020.

 Getting to 2030: Greenhouse Gas Emissions Scenarios

 In the simplest terms, lowa City must reduce community carbon emissions from 1,020,073 metric tonnes of CO_2e to 756,091 metric tonnes of CO_2e by the end of 2030.
 Annual emissions are calculated for the prior year, so the most current and complete information is from 2018, leaving us with just over a decade to continually and methodically reduce carbon emissions.
 This calculated reduction of 263,982 metric tonnes will require a minimum annual decrease of approximately 22,000 metric tonnes (2-2.5% of total emissions).